- 1 Anvil Hotel, Jackson, WY

 Anvil Hotel, Jackson, WY

 When hotelier and co-founder of Eagle Point Hotel Partners Erik Warner decided to complete a hipster-satisfying, high-design revamp of a 1950s motel in Jackson, Wyoming, he did so with a well-defined vision in mind.
 Having previously worked the front desk of the hotel as an intern in '96—when he was a college student—before buying the property from its original owners, he wanted to get everything just right.
 When he contracted Brooklyn-based Studio Tack, the designers were first tasked with spending a year in Teton County before starting work on the hotel.
-Opened this past spring—in the shadow of Yellowstone National Park—the Anvil Hotel is a study in all-things great American west.
+Opened in the shadow of Yellowstone National Park, the Anvil Hotel is a study in all-things great American west.
 The lobby functions as a mercantile with Western-leaning products, rooms are done up with vintage-esque brass fixtures, custom iron beds, and rustic wainscoting, and mini bars include elk jerky.

-The Drifter, New Orleans, Louisiana
+The Drifter, New Orleans, LA

 Together, NOLA-based Drifter Hotels and design firm Nicole Cota Studio brought streamlined modernism to this former 1950s motel on an industrial stretch of Tulane Avenue in New Orlean’s Mid-City neighborhood.
-Inspired by “subcultural nonconformity” and the Beat Generation of postwar America, the low-rise hotel is an eclectic mix of Oaxacan tilework, retro accents, a tropical courtyard pool (with a cantilevered disco ball), and hip cuisine (think: specialty La Colombe coffee, Japanese sake, food trucks, and plenty of on-property pop-ups).
+Inspired by “subcultural nonconformity” and the Beat Generation of postwar America, the low-rise hotel is an eclectic mix of Oaxacan tile-work, retro accents, a tropical courtyard pool (with a cantilevered disco ball), and hip cuisine—think specialty La Colombe coffee, Japanese sake, food trucks, and plenty of on-property pop-ups.